julot/sphinxcontrib-dd/README.rst

   Path to yml file.

 another_path
-  Optional path to another yml file if split the spec.
+  Optional path to another yml file.

   If you already have a swagger spec file used to define your REST API, you can reuse that file as is without modification by specifying it here.